 While there are some symptoms of a failing timing belt, it’s always better to replace it at the service intervals instead.
-That’s because timing belts have a tendency to snap instead of a slow failure, and when this happens it can lead to a litany of engine problems and damage.
+That’s because timing belts break, or snap, instead of a slow failure, and when this happens it can lead to a litany of engine problems and damage.

 Sometimes you’ll notice that the engine is ticking, misfiring, or creating slapping sounds when the belt starts to go a little slack before failing, but there’s no guarantee it’ll do this before failing completely.